Activate Your ONFI Savings Right Now!

 See Medication Guide and full Prescribing Information for complete information.

 ONFI is a benzodiazepine medicine.
-Taking benzodiazepines with opioid medicines, alcohol, or other central nervous system (CNS) depressants (including street drugs) can cause severe drowsiness, breathing problems (respiratory depression), coma, and death when taken with opioid medicines.
+Taking benzodiazepines with opioid medicines, alcohol, or other central nervous system (CNS) depressants (including street drugs) can cause severe drowsiness, breathing problems (respiratory depression), coma, and death.

 - You can develop an addiction even if you take ONFI as prescribed by your healthcare provider.